Girls with power tools build their way to focus and calm - NewsChannel 3-12

 While shooting how-to videos for projects in the book, I told the videographer to leave in the parts when the girls messed up.
 I want kids to see that even the people showing you how to do this are making mistakes.
 That’s a great life lesson.

-CNN: Why is it impotant to teach girls building skills from an economic perspective?
+CNN: Why, from an economic perspective, is it important to teach girls building skills?

 Hughes: When a girl learns to build at an early age, she grows up to be a woman empowered to fix and make things herself rather than always paying someone else.
 That’s an economic impact right there.